-Clifford Wendell is a modern version of James Thurber’s Walter Mitty.
-Clifford is a fourteen year old daydreamer who loves to read and imagines being inside the stories becoming the characters in which he reads.
+Clifford Wendell Daydreamer is a modern version of James Thurber’s Walter Mitty.
+Therefore, Clifford is a fourteen year old daydreamer who loves to read.
+Moreover, imagines being inside the stories becoming the characters in which he reads.
 After meeting the beautiful Maris Whittingly in the library, his favorite place to visit, he has a severe accident.
 While on the mend, he enters a book writing contest and puts his imagination to work to revive the sleepy town of Chance and create a national phenomenon.
 Everyone who lives in Chance, shares Clifford’s success but at a great price.

-This book is an imaginative and uplifting adventure with a strong Catholic appeal.
-There are no wizards, witches or vampires, yet still succeeds to stir the heart’s imagination and take the reader on a fun and inspiring fantastic ride.
+Clifford Wendell Daydreamers is an imaginative and uplifting adventure with a strong Catholic appeal.
+There are no wizards, witches or vampires, yet still succeeds to stir the heart’s imagination.
+In addition, take the reader on a fun and inspiring fantastic ride.

 – Reviewed in the United States on July 11, 2016